OSSystems/bita/README.md

 Chunks are compressed and duplicated chunks are removed, then stored in either a chunk directory or a chunk archive.
 A dictionary which describes how to rebuild the source file is also created along the chunk store.

-On fetch the chunk dictionary is first downloaded, then bita scans the given seed files for chunks which are in the dictionary.
+On clone the chunk dictionary is downloaded, then bita scans the given seed files for chunks which are in the dictionary.
 Any matching chunk found in a seed will be inserted into the output file.
 When all the given seeds has been consumed the chunks still missing is downloaded from the remote archive.